Editor’s note: this page was updated in June 2019 for accuracy

 George T. Doran reportedly coined the phrase SMART objectives back in 1981.
-Since then, the acronym has evolved and experienced a number of iterations, meaning that people define SMART objectives in different ways.
+Since then, the acronym has evolved and experienced a number of iterations — meaning different managers define SMART objectives in different ways.

 While choice is almost always a good thing, if you’re reading this blog, odds are you are looking for specific guidance on this helpful performance management tool.
 You likely have a number of questions you want answering — which is why we wanted to create this comprehensive resource.
 Below, we will explore the following:

 Want to learn more about creating SMART objectives for Millennials?
 Read our in-depth blog post on this topic here.

 Are your SMART objectives really specific?
 Take some time to honestly consider this.
-For example,“Make more sales” is far from a specific objective.
+For example,“increase sales” is far from a specific objective.
 An employee might question: more sales of what?
 How many more sales?
 By when?
 This uncertainty will only add to stress levels and can lead to employee burnout (something that has very recently been recognised by the World Health Organisation (WHO) as an organisational phenomenon of concern).

-In addition to specific, we also suggest that objectives should be stretching.
+In addition to specific, we also suggest objectives should be stretching.
 Studies have shown that when an objective is stretching, it is more motivating for the individual and leads to higher levels of achievement.
 Put simply, stretching goals create better results.
-It should be noted, however, that the degree of stretch needs to be reasonable in order to ensure that the objective is realistically achievable (see A – ‘Achievable’ below).
+It should be noted, however, the degree of stretch needs to be reasonable to ensure the objective is realistically achievable (see A –“Achievable” below).

 This letter is where some variance occurs between different SMART objective definitions.
 The most common variations are achievable, attainable, aligned and agreed.
 We suggest using achievable over attainable, as the word sounds slightly less bureaucratic.
-Whilst performance objectives should certainly be aligned to the overall objectives of the organisation, we prefer to use relevant as the R to cover this point, as ‘aligned’ can sound like business jargon to employees.
+While performance objectives should certainly be aligned upward to the overall objectives of the organisation, we prefer to use relevant as the “R” to cover this point, as”aligned” can sound like business jargon to employees.

-The agreed point is an important one — all objectives should be agreed by both the individual and the manager.
+The “agreed” point is an important one — all objectives should be agreed by both the individual and the manager in question.
 If the objective is forced upon the individual by the manager, there will be no ownership on behalf of the individual and the objective is less likely to be achieved.
 On the other hand, if the employee has the freedom to create their own objectives to a certain extent, the goal is far more likely to be achieved, and to a high standard.

 If you use an online performance management software system to capture employee objectives, the agreed word may not be necessary, as such systems tend to ensure that both parties formally agree on the objectives before they are finalised.